Leander (video game): Gameplay

-Cameos from other games

-In the final world, there is a secret Lemmings-styled area and the main character from The Killing Game Show appears as an enemy as well as a larger version of him.

-In the game Puggsy, originally made for the Sega Mega Drive, and also published by Psygnosis, an "extra-secret" level called "Lee and Errr", which can only be accessed by working out a math equation given during the credits after completing the story game, contains the following message written in large print in the background: "Leander is Galahad on the Megadrive".

 Reception

 The One gave the Amiga version of Leander an overall score of 93%, calling it "classy" and "graphically amazing", making note of "additional touches" such as detailed waves, waterfalls and rain.
 The One praises Leander's colourful graphics, 'smooth' scrolling, and gameplay, stating that "Leander has captured the console concept perfectly ...
 Control over Leander quickly becomes second nature, but is sophisticated enough to allow high jumping and ladder climbing."

 Anti-piracy

 An anti-piracy measure was tested during development which required punching a hole into the disk with a laser.
 If implemented, the game would freeze and refuse to load without the punch being present.

 Should the physical check be removed, the game will load fine then, but with one catch.
 The player will be unable to get past level four as one of the platforms needed to progress has its collision removed.
 Further levels have no terrain whatsoever, resulting in the player falling through the platforms.
 Not only this, but the damage the player deals is halved.

 The copy protection method was ultimately unused.